ros2/ros2_documentation/source/Tutorials/Beginner-CLI-Tools/Recording-And-Playing-Back-Data/Recording-And-Playing-Back-Data.rst

 3.2 Record multiple topics
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can also record multiple topics, as well as change the name of the file ``ros2 bag`` saves to.
+You can also record multiple topics, as well as change the name of the bag directory ``ros2 bag`` saves to.

 Run the following command: